rse/k8s-sample/README.md

 ------------------------------

-In order to test-drive this application the CLIs for accessing a Docker and/or Kubernetes run-time envionment is required.
+In order to test-drive this application the CLIs for accessing a Docker and/or Kubernetes run-time environment is required.
 Two Bash scripts help you to provision those CLIs locally under Linux (amd64) systems.

 - For standard contexts: